 The newborn care specialist is focused more on caring for the newborn where the postpartum doula cares for the entire family.
 An NCS may often work around the clock and they tend to specialize in overnight support.
 Many newborn care specialists travel with families.

-First things first: being able to sit down with a night doula to gauge a sense of trust is vital.
+Being able to sit down with a doula to gauge a sense of trust is vital.
 This is your precious baby we’re talking about–trust is huge.
-Connecting personally with your night doula is the ultimate goal.
+Connecting personally with your doula is the ultimate goal.
 That way, you can feel confident about your choice.
-Psst… free consultations are the perfect way to do that!

 Background checks can tell us about a night doula’s identity, criminal history, employment history, education, credit history, and driving record.
 Doula services that dig into important insights like these really help parents feel better and add an additional layer of trust.
 This is a big deal and should be treated as such!